 - Placing bakeware on a recently used or still warm stovetop burner.

 Properly caring for and using your Anchor Hocking bakeware is a critical step in maintaining its integrity and safety.
-The complete Care and Use Instructions are found here at ANCHOR HOCKING CARE AND USE.
-Anchor Hocking’s bakeware must be properly cared for and used according to instructions for it to perform as excepted.
+Anchor Hocking's bakeware must be properly cared for and used according to instructions for it to perform as excepted.

 Anchor Hocking's Consumer Affairs Department is available to consumers by telephone, email and regular mail.
 Experienced and long-term employees speak personally with consumers to resolve any issues they may have.
 Contact information for the Consumer Affairs Department: